Write a REPL using GPT-3 and Go

 To use the OpenAI Chat API in Golang, you must obtain an API key from the OpenAI Developer Portal.
 Once you have an API key, you can use the following steps to make requests to the API:

-Create a new Golang project and install openai library:
+Create a new Golang project and install the OpenAI library:

 $ go mod init github.com/yourname/yourproject